What you need to know

 - Each casino awarded a gaming license has made agreements to promote local businesses in host and surrounding communities

-- MGC is working with a Vendor Advisory Group to find ways to connect small business owners with casino developers
+- MGC works with a Vendor Advisory Group to find ways to connect small business owners with casino developers

 - Vendors must be licensed or registered by the Massachusetts Gaming Commission prior to doing business with a casino